Jamon Dumas-Johnson

-Jamon Lloyd Dumas-Johnson is an American football linebacker for the Georgia Bulldogs.
+Jamon Lloyd Dumas-Johnson (born November 28, 2001) is an American professional football linebacker for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and Kentucky Wildcats.

 College career

 Dumas-Johnson attended Saint Frances Academy in Baltimore, Maryland.
 He committed to the University of Georgia to play college football.

 As a true freshman at Georgia in 2021, Dumas-Johnson played in 14 games as a backup recording 22 tackles, two sacks and one interception he returned for a touchdown.
 He took over as a starter his sophomore year in 2022.

+On December 14, 2023, instead of entering into the 2024 NFL draft, he instead announced that he would be entering the transfer portal.
+On December 20, Dumas-Johnson committed to playing at the University of Kentucky.

+Professional career

+Dumas-Johnson was signed by the Green Bay Packers as an undrafted free agent on May 2, 2025.
+On August 26, Dumas-Johnson was released by the Packers as part of final roster cuts and re-signed to the practice squad.